-Oyako Donburi literally means “parent-child rice bowl” because it’s made with chicken (parent) and egg (child).
-It’s a one bowl meal: fresh steamed rice topped with tender pieces of chicken and onions cooked with egg in a soy based sauce.
+The Japanese dish, Oyako Donburi, literally means “parent-child rice bowl” because it’s made with chicken (parent) and egg (child).
+It’s a one bowl meal: fresh steamed rice topped with tender pieces of chicken and onions cooked with egg in a soy-based sauce.

-Restaurants usually cook smaller amounts in a 6 inch frying pan and then slide the whole thing over a large bowl of rice.
+Restaurants usually cook smaller amounts in a 6-inch frying pan and then slide the whole thing over a large bowl of rice.
 One order is typically too much for me but too small to share.
-My solution is to make oyako donburi family style at home, cook the chicken and egg in a large pan and then spoon individual portions over smaller bowls of rice.
+This recipe is served family style, cook the chicken and egg in a large pan and then spoon individual portions over smaller bowls of rice.

 My son is allergic to eggs but since he had OIT for egg after his peanut patch trial, we need to find creative ways to incorporate egg into our diet.
 This entree as an egg OIT dose is much tastier and less egg-intense than eating scrambled eggs, but requires more planning and work on my part.